Roads Less Traveled

 annual RV show, Quartzsite swells from a truck stop with a few homes

-from the north country.
-RVers gather in groups of all kinds, marking
+country.
+RVers gather in groups of all kinds, marking their territory with

-system and no management of these crazed senior citizens, so if you
+management of these crazed senior citizens, so if you arrive and your

 This year the Montana Owners' rally was the most impressive, even